kraker/alexkraker.com/content/posts/learn-ansible.md

 As a supplement to your learning, it's helpful to know where you can go to ask questions if you get stuck.
-I sometimes frequent the [Ansible Discord](http://www.catb.org/~esr/faqs/smart-questions.html) and I've been known to answer questions here and there when I need a distraction from working.
+I sometimes frequent the [Ansible Discord](http://www.catb.org/~esr/faqs/smart-questions.html) and I've been known to answer questions here and there when I need a break from working.
 (Yes, I enjoy Ansible enough that fielding questions about it in Discord is an enjoyable distraction for me... ;-)